Code-Ninjas-Home-Office/scott-kelly-games/missiontohubble.md

 - :headphones: Open ``||music:Music||`` and drag a ``||music:play sound||`` into the top of the ``||sprites(noclick):overlaps||`` container.
 - :headphones: Click ▼ to select the sound ``||music(noclick):knock||`` so it plays in the background when an asteroid sprite overlaps the Discovery sprite.

-Click ▶ to see the asteroids come from the right side of the screen, then notice what happens when they overlap the Discovery spaceship.
+Play your game to see the asteroids come from the right side of the screen, then notice what happens when they overlap the Discovery spaceship.

 ![Logo](https://github.com/Code-Ninjas-Home-Office/game-building-session-tutorials-2024/blob/master/images/CN-Logo.png?raw=true "CN Logo")